aklsh/aklsh/readme.md

 4. Ricing.
 I sometimes post my rices on r/unixporn.
 5. Gaming.
 Console >> PC gaming.
 There's just something about a controller with a joystick.
 6. Motorsport.
 I keep up with F1,2,3,E and am an avid fan of Scuderia Ferrari.

-Not that I need it, but I do have Liberapay and Ko-fi, which will greatly help in domain and hosting costs.